• Home

 These stories captivate my children and hold their interest so much that they always want me to read more than one story each day.
 I try to limit our reading to one or two though because I really want these concepts to sink in to their young hearts.

-I have been pleasantly surprised at the number of times that my seven-year old has brought up one of the stories or character traits at a time other than our morning devotions.
+I have been pleasantly surprised at the number of times that my seven-year old has brought up one of the stories or character traits from A Child’s Book of Character Building at a time other than our morning devotions.
 When helping my children work through difficult situations, I’ve been able to use these stories as reminders of the attitude Jesus would want us to have or how He would have us handle the problem.

-These scripturally-based stories have proven to be a wonderful way to plant the seeds of godly virtues in my children as they grow in their relationships with Jesus.
+The scripturally-based stories in A Child’s Book of Character Building have proven to be a wonderful way to plant the seeds of godly virtues in my children as they grow in their relationships with Jesus.

-Filed Under: Bible, Biblical Principle Approach, Charlotte Mason Tagged With: Bible, Charlotte Mason, Devotional, Written by Shannon
+Filed Under: Bible, Biblical Principle Approach, Charlotte Mason, Elementary Tagged With: Bible, Charlotte Mason, Devotional, Written by Shannon

 Reader Interactions